LLNL/llnl.github.io/about/using-github.md

 * Include a summary of your project with GitHub and documentation links on LLNL's [Computation website](https://computation.llnl.gov/).
 * Let [Twitter](https://twitter.com/LLNL_OpenSource) followers know your project is available on GitHub.
 * Publicize any outreach activities related to your project.
 Examples: You have a paper/poster/presentation accepted at a conference; you're hosting a workshop or webinar; your project is nominated for an award; or you're speaking on a podcast or guest blogging.
+* Make sure your repository is included in this website’s [Catalog](https://software.llnl.gov/).
+If you’ve set up your repository within the LLNL organization, you don’t need to take any action; it will automatically appear after the next monthly update.
+    * If your repository exists under a different organization, you can move it to LLNL by selecting “Transfer Ownership” under Settings.
+    * Alternatively, you can submit a pull request to this [website](https://github.com/LLNL/llnl.github.io), updating **explore/input_lists.json** with your organization and repository names.

 ### Other References

-There are many great "getting started" guides for GitHub, here are a few that we recommend if you're looking for more information:
+There are many great "getting started" guides for GitHub.
+Here are a few we recommend:

 - [18F Handbook: GitHub](https://handbook.18f.gov/github/)
 - [fisma-ready/github: Controls necessary for Federal use of GitHub](https://github.com/fisma-ready/github)